emiltomjoseph/EDUFLOW-SCARFALL/README.md

 # ✔ Tracker Agent
 Stores assignments, deadlines, and task metadata using a simple memory structure.

+# ✔ Gemini LLM Integration
+EduFlow now uses Gemini 1.5 Flash for PDF summarization.
+The notebook loads the API key securely from Kaggle Secrets and calls the Gemini model for high-quality summaries.

 # ✔ Planner Agent
 Generates a daily plan using:
 - Class timetable